JurjenBokma/DockeredConferencing/README.md

   find /dev -iname \*usb\*

 * Modify the Dockerfile to reflect your devices instead of mine.

+While you're editing the Dockerfile anyway...
-  * BlueJeans and Slack need further work.
+BlueJeans and Slack need further work.
 You may want to remove them.
-  * Skype, Discord and Wire work.
+(Skype, Discord and Wire work.)

 * Put the Docker file in a directory, cd over there, and build the container: